Out beyond ideas of wrongdoing and rightdoing, there’s a field. I’ll meet you there.Rumi

-Mary McBeth is a memoirist, essayist, editor, and workshop facilitator.
+Mary McBeth is a Writer, Editor, and Workshop Facilitator.

-Her memoirs and essays have appeared or are forthcoming in Cobalt Review, *82 Review, Argot Magazine, Awakened Voices and others.
-She is currently hard at work on her first book length memoir about her 12 years in Italy as a fashion model, entitled, Perfect.
-The story is about Inter-generational trauma and mental illness and how the cycle of harm skews reality for people on all sides of it.
-Set in the late 80s and early 90s it follows her life as a teenage runaway and survivor of sexual abuse who reinvents herself from homeless New York Club Kid to dining with royalty overseas.
+Her memoirs and essays have appeared or are forthcoming in Cobalt Review, *82 Review, Argot Magazine, Awakened Voices, and others.
+She is currently writing her debut memoir, “Perfect,” about our definitions of beauty, as told through her 12 years working as a runway fashion model in Italy.
+The story is about Intergenerational trauma and mental illness and how the cycle of harm skews reality for people on all sides of it.
+Set in the late 80s and early 90s it follows her life as a teenage runaway and survivor of sexual abuse who reinvents herself from homeless New York Club Kid to dining with royalty abroad.

 Mary is the founder and editor-in-chief of Memoir Magazine.
-She also teaches memoir workshops with Memoir Magazine University, and serves as a manuscript editor for their Memoir Critique Service.
+She is the creator of the Memoir Prize for Books, the #MeToo Essay Contest, and the Black Memoirs Matter Anthology (coming 2023).
+She also teaches memoir workshops with Memoir Magazine University and serves as a manuscript editor for their Memoir Critique Service.

 Mary is also a Level 3 Reiki master, certified raw vegan chef, Metaphysician, and polyglot, fluent in Italian, German, Spanish, and English.

 She lives with her husband in the “Writingest” State, also known as North Carolina.

 Follow her on Facebook.
 Contact Mary with writing-related projects or questions at maryamcbeth(at)gmail(dot)com.

 Mary will be teaching a 4-week online Memoir Magazine workshop on writing through trauma, beginning 9/20/22.
 For more info and to register, click here.